Why you won't find a link to IG on this website: choosing to avoid Instagram.

 On being available intentionally.

-I used to run a parenting blog professionally, associated to an Instagram page (plus I grew many brands through social media, in my previous marketing career) so I know exactly what it takes.
-The time spent creating, editing, rewriting, adjusting to trends, staying visible... the frustration when something meaningful is buried by an algorithm, or the hype when one of your reels goes viral.
-I’ve been in that rhythm, and I’ve stepped out of it on purpose.
 I’ve made this decision to honour the same principles I encourage in the parents I work with — protecting your time, staying grounded in what matters and making choices that align with your values.
 Instagram, by design, makes it hard to hold boundaries.
 It’s built with no stopping point to the scrolling, no end to the feed: the aim is to keep us engaged inside the platform, indefinitely.
-That logic doesn’t resonate with me, and while I’m not perfect (I still have an account, and yes, I do scroll at times during the day), I don’t want to contribute further to a system that so often leaves us feeling more disconnected, more doubtful and more distracted than before we opened the app.
+That logic, which once guided me and made me dependent on likes and metrics, no longer resonates with me.
+And even though I’m not completely immune (I still have a personal account and yes, I do scroll at times), I don’t want to contribute to a system that so often leaves us feeling more distracted, more insecure, and more disconnected than before.
+Because that’s often what happens: we open the app almost automatically, just to fill a moment of emptiness, and close it carrying a subtle sense of unease, as if it has drained rather than nourished us.

 On honouring the complexity of parenting.

-Social media is overflowing with parenting advice — tips on how to help your child sleep better, connect more deeply, or reduce screen time.
 While some of these suggestions can be genuinely useful, they often float around without any real context for the messy, beautiful, complicated reality of raising kids.

 I want to be clear that this isn’t a critique of those who use Instagram to share their parenting work.
 There are many thoughtful people doing deeply valuable work on that platform.